opencast/opencast/docs/guides/developer/docs/localization.md

 Crowdin does automatically detect equal strings across branches so there is no need to configure anything when a new branch is created.

+When releasing a new version `a.b.c` of Opencast, the following actions must be performed to keep the Opencast code repository in sync with Crowdin:

+1. Download the translations from Crowdin branch `a.b.x`
+2. Commit the downloaded translations into the Opencast branch `r/a.b.x`
+3. Release Opencast `a.b.c`
+4. Merge Opencast branch `r/a.b.x` into Opencast branch `develop`
+5. Upload sources of Opencast branch `develop` to Crowdin branch `develop`
+6. Upload translations of Opencast branch `develop` to Crodwin branch `develop`

 Working with Crowdin CLI
 ------------------------

-The Crowdin CLI command line tool is used to synchronize the master language files and translations between the Opencast code repository and the Crowdin project *Opencast*.
+The Crowdin CLI command line tool is used to synchronize the source language files and translations between the Opencast code repository and the Crowdin project *Opencast*.

 The Crowdin CLI configuration can be found in `/.crowdin.yaml`